๐Ÿง‘๐Ÿพโ€๐Ÿ’ป prep

 test-reference-error

-The test code is throwing a ReferenceError ๐Ÿงถ ๐Ÿงถ ReferenceError A ReferenceError occurs when we try to reference a variable that we’ve not defined in our code.
+Just like we saw when the test function wasn’t defined, the test code is throwing a ReferenceError ๐Ÿงถ ๐Ÿงถ ReferenceError A ReferenceError occurs when we try to reference a variable that we’ve not defined in our code.

 This means that we haven’t defined a function named getOrdinalNumber, but we’re trying to use it.